betajs/betajs-dynamics/docsrc/tutorials/intro.md

 ## BetaJS Dynamics Overview

-BetaJS Dynamics is a Javascript frontend framework to build the V and C in an MVC framework.
-It has two parts:
+BetaJS Dynamics is a JavaScript frontend framework.
+It generally has two parts:

-*    "Dynamics" : a Javascript Controller
+*   _Dynamics_ : a JavaScript Controller interface
-*    HTML Part : HTML Template/Element containing "pseudo code" so called Partials and Handlebars
+*   _HTML Templates_ : HTML Template / Element containing a fragment of JS, so called partials, handlebars and subdynamics

 ## Example